There are around 7 billion rats in the world, which might explain why they say that you’re never more than six feet away from a rat.

 Despite having many natural enemies, rats are sneaky and clever.
 They’re also highly adaptive and can live almost anywhere, including human homes.
 But for all their sneakiness, rats aren’t tidy and tend to leave a trail of telltale signs when they move in.

-Of course, the faster you spot these signs, the faster you can get rid of your infestation with the help of licensed professional exterminators.
+Of course, the faster you spot these signs of rats in your home, the faster you can get rid of your infestation with the help of licensed professional exterminators.

-Here are five signs you have rats in your home.
+Here are five signs you have rats in your house.

-Scratching noises coming from your walls is one of the first telltale signs that you could have rats somewhere in your home.
+Scratching noises coming from your walls is one of the first telltale signs that you could have rats indoors.

 Since rats are nocturnal, these noises will be most prevalent at nighttime.
 They tend to take their opportunities to search for food when the house is quiet so you might hear them more when you’re in bed.